framgia/Training-Guideline/Flutter/flutter_tutorial_en.md

 During the learning process, you will share your knowledge with the team through 1 to 2 presentations:

-- Step 1: Find a topic and post it on Chatwork for trainers and other team members to provide feedback (prioritize topics with depth and high value).
+- Step 1: Find a topic and post it on slack for trainers and other team members to provide feedback (prioritize topics with depth and high value).
 - Step 2: Research and create slides, then send them for feedback.
 - Step 3: After completing the slides, notify the trainer to schedule the presentation.
 - Step 4: Share your knowledge and receive evaluations.